 1-day, on-site workshop in Phoenix, AZ: $5,750 (POs and CCs accepted)

-Cost of travel and training centers will be quoted when requested by client.
+Cost of travel and training centers will be quoted when requested by the client.
 Discounts are available when booking multiple workshops or additional training on advanced content.